-Chaining NFs in a multi-process context (i.e., when each NF is a different process) is costly as shown in § 4.1.1.
-I/O is a critical factor in the observed latency, as also reported by earlier works [26, 24, 48, 25].
+Chaining NFs in a multi-process context (i.e., when each NF is a different process) is costly as shown in §4.1.1.
+I/O is a critical factor in the observed latency, as also reported by earlier work [34, 28, 110, 33].
 However, there is very little related work proposing alternative accelerations on different levels of the OS, except for I/O.

-In response to this need, as discussed in § 3.6, Sivaraman et al. [69] revised the abstractions of modern switches, by proposing programmable packet scheduling techniques, while Mittal et al. [70] introduced packet scheduling algorithms that can approximately meet the requirements of a universal packet scheduler.
+In response to this need, as discussed in §3.5, Sivaraman et al. [151] revised the abstractions of modern switches, by proposing programmable packet scheduling techniques, while Mittal et al. [152] introduced packet scheduling algorithms that can approximately meet the requirements of a universal packet scheduler.
 These approaches can affect the order and timing of packet departures from a queue in a switch or NF.

 Challenge 2: We believe that scheduling is a very powerful mechanism to improve the performance of processes, such as those occurring in a service chain.
-The works above inspired us to study scheduling schemes for NFV service chains.
-However, in contrast to [69, 70], a chain of NFs might require a global scheduler to make chain-level decisions, rather than an internal scheduler that executes local switch policies.
-This idea is inline with Amazon's attempts to integrate custom schedulers in their cloud services [87].
+The efforts above inspired us to study scheduling schemes for NFV service chains.
+However, in contrast to [151, 152], a chain of NFs might require a global scheduler to make service chain-level decisions, rather than an internal scheduler that executes local switch policies.
+This idea is inline with Amazon's attempts to integrate custom schedulers in their cloud services [174].
 Therefore, the challenge is to design and implement a task scheduler that fits into the NFV ecosystem, taking into account the characteristics of the software-based packet processors, especially when an NFV provider wishes to schedule multiple NFs together.

-Approach to Challenge 2: I address this challenge in Chapter 6, by proposing an NFV service chain scheduler.
+Approach to Challenge 2: This challenge is addressed in Chapter 6, by proposing an NFV service chain scheduler [27].
 To the best of my knowledge, this is the first NFV service chain scheduler in the literature.
 The proposed scheduler employs techniques to adjust the frequency of I/O operations, in tandem with adjusting the priority and time quanta allotted to each NF, to maximize the effective run-time of the service chain, by reducing I/O and scheduling overheads.